 You will get an unofficial score shortly after finishing the exam which will tell you whether you passed or failed.
 However, you will have to wait 10-16 days for your full official score report to arrive.
 The official report will provide a detailed analysis of your score including how you did in comparison to other test takers and what your scaled score (used by government agencies to determine your eligibility for certification) is.

 Because the requirements vary so widely across different states, there is no exact score needed to pass.
-However, on the math exam, most people score somewhere between 142 and 168 out of a possible 200.

 If you did not get the score you were hoping for, you are able to retake the exam as many times as you need to but you have to wait 21 days between appointments and you’ll have to pay full price each time so make sure you use those 21 days to work on the areas that need improvement.

 How Should I Prepare for the Praxis CASE Math Exam?

 Practice makes perfect when it comes to math.
 The best way to ace this exam is really to just solve as many practice problems as you can and memorize the key formulas and calculations that you’ll have to know.